kkinnebrew/clementine/README.md

 To start using Clementine, check out the [Getting Started] guide.

+## Why choose Clementine?

+Clementine is a rapid development javascript framework for soundly built web applications.
+It is meant as a tool to develop highly interactive, maintainable applications, giving the developer a pattern for organizing their interaction logic, views, and styles into a library of modular, decoupled components.
+Clementine provides the following:

+- Object-oriented javascript objects
+- Event mixin for objects
+- Module dependency management
+- Hierarchical ViewControllers with DOM helper functions
+- View fragment loading w/ templating
+- History and route management
+- Standardized UI components

 ## Including Clementine

 To use Clementine on your project, all you need to do is include the clementine library at the top of your root html file.